saschaschramm/chatgpt/README.md

 # ChatGPT
 [ChatGPT](https://chat.openai.com/) is a text-based AI assistant by OpenAI.
 This is an analysis of ChatGPT.

+> Update 2023-03-01: We have evaluated the official ChatGPT API

 ## Analysis

 ### Conversation API